Charles E. Grainger: Personal life and death

 Grainger was married to Mary Sullenberger for 55 years.
 They had three children.

 Grainger met multiple United States presidents over the course of his life.
 He met Harry S. Truman at the age of 13 after being invited to the White House to be honored for his bond sales.
 Grainger also met John F. Kennedy shortly before his assassination as an editor of The Valley Voice, having been invited for a luncheon to discuss resolving racial problems in the South.
 Four days later, Grainger was asked to help coordinate Kennedy's visit to Muscle Shoals in celebration of the 30th anniversary of the Tennessee Valley Authority.

 Grainger wrote a memoir titled My Journey Through a Changing South, detailing his childhood in rural Alabama during the Great Depression.
-In his memoir, he claimed to have experienced several near-death experiences throughout his life, including nearly dying twice as an infant, almost drowning as a teenager, and escaping death as a young adult while flying on a small plane.
+In his memoir, Grainger claimed to have experienced several near-death experiences throughout his life, including nearly dying twice as an infant, almost drowning as a teenager, and escaping death as a young adult while flying on a small plane.

-Grainger died at the age of 85 in Sandy Springs, Georgia on December 10, 2022.
+Grainger died at the age of 85 in Sandy Springs, Georgia, on December 10, 2022.